I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Devotion to something else: Nurture a habit, a hobby, or a way of thinking that uplifts you and others.

 - Digital detox: Cut back on-screen time.
 Give your loved ones the attention they need.
-Find a way to break the digital spell.
 Turn off your phone, tablet, laptop, computer, and other electronic gadgets, and relax.

 - Duality: Let inner joy fill you despite a desolate world outside for those living in the northern hemisphere.